hosein-mokarian/kurtosis_hls/README.md

 #### Kurtosis Implementation

 Now we are going to implement Kurtosis on a FPGA.
 It will be done by Vivado HLS.

+#### Run Sample
+Install Vivado HLS 2019.1
+Run Vivado HLS 2019.1 Command Prompt
+Go to your project folder with CD command
+Run vivado_hls -f run_hls.tcl
+Then yo can open the project with Vivado HLS 2019.1